 The ITC handles IP cases involving imported goods under Section 337 of the Tariff Act of 1930.
 Ninety percent of Section 337 cases involve patent infringement disputes, and most of them concern complex technology.
 Section 337 cases can keep imported goods out of the U.S. market or preserve an importer’s continued access to U.S. consumers.

-But Section 337 cases are not district court cases, and litigating Section 337 cases is not like litigating a jury case.
-Attorneys also need a working knowledge of international trade law, the Administrative Procedure Act, the ITC’s Rules of Practice and Procedure, Customs procedures, and the prior decisions of the ITC and the U.S. Court of Appeals for the Federal Circuit related to these kinds of disputes.
+Section 337 cases are not district court cases, and litigating Section 337 cases is not like litigating a jury case.
+Attorneys need a working knowledge of international trade law, the Administrative Procedure Act, the ITC’s Rules of Practice and Procedure, Customs procedures, and the prior decisions of the ITC and the U.S. Court of Appeals for the Federal Circuit related to these kinds of disputes.
 Domestic industry, importation, and remedy issues play no part in a district court case, but they are crucial in an ITC case.
-ITC cases have expedited schedules almost unprecedented in the United States, with the entire case—from the complaint, discovery, pretrial hearings, trial, post-trial briefs, to subsequent review by the Commission—typically all happening within about 18 months.
+ITC cases have expedited schedules almost unprecedented in the United States, with the entire case—from the complaint, discovery, pretrial hearings, trial, and post-trial briefs to subsequent review by the Commission—typically happening within about 18 months.
 Presentation of evidence can be very different from district court, and what may persuade in one forum will fall flat in another.
-Finnegan attorneys have the critical combination of intellectual property law experience, technical training, and specific ITC expertise that result in highly effective representation in these high-stakes specialized proceedings.
+Finnegan attorneys have the critical combination of IP law experience, technical training, and specific ITC expertise that results in highly effective representation in these high-stakes specialized proceedings.

-In the past five years, Finnegan attorneys have been involved in nearly 20 percent of Section 337 cases.
-More than 100 of the firm’s attorneys have litigated at the ITC, and six of our partners previously worked at the ITC as either staff trial attorneys or advisors to the administrative law judges.
-During the past ten years, more than half of all ITC cases have involved electrical and IT-related technologies and semiconductors.
-Finnegan has nearly 100 lawyers and another 20 professionals who have at least one degree in electrical engineering, computer science, or some other form of specialized technology, and many of them have ITC experience.
+In the past five years, Finnegan attorneys have been involved in 15 percent of Section 337 cases.
+More than 60 of the firm’s attorneys have litigated at the ITC.
+During the past two years, more than half of all ITC cases have involved electrical and IT-related technologies and semiconductors.
+Finnegan has more than 80 lawyers and nearly 20 professionals who have at least one degree in electrical engineering, computer science, or some other related form of specialized technology, and many of them have ITC experience.
 Finnegan also has practitioners with ITC experience in the chemical, pharmaceutical, and mechanical fields.
 Our attorneys have even tried ITC cases involving design patents and trademarks.